evolv-ai/experiment-management-cli/experiments/sdk/README.md

 Supported Python Versions
 -------------------------

-The Evolv SDK is only compatible with Python 3.
+The Evolv SDK is only compatible with Python 3.7 or above.

 Installing
 ----------